 How much does the Red Sand Project Cost?

 We provide the materials for you, free of charge — you only need to pay for shipping.
 Shipping costs vary depending on location and quantity, but average shipping costs are $7.50 for the Classroom option, $25 for the Conference option, and $60 for the Campus option.
 If you are a nonprofit, or are unable to pay the full shipping costs, please contact us and we will try our best to meet your needs.

 Do you have any publicity tools that I can use?

 We have press release templates, posters and flyer templates that you can use.
-With enough time, we’re even happy to help you create whatever you need.

 How should I credit Red Sand Project?

 If you are using a Red Sand Project image or creating a flyer for your project, please include the Red Sand Project logo and the hashtag #RedSandProject.
 Red Sand Project is an initiative of Stardust Arts Foundation, a 501(c)(3) charitable organization.

 The sand is made from the feldspathic rock family, a known source for producing a natural, non-toxic material completely void of carcinogens like crystalline silica, quartz, tremolite asbestos and more.
 It’s colored red using organic pigments and resins, encapsulating each grain with only organic ingredients and processed to sparkling perfection.
 The sand also does not contain any nuts (including peanuts), gluten or wheat; and it is tested annually with safety standards for children of all ages.